loosolab/UROPA/docs/uropa-example.md

 Let’s see now an example of an annotation with and without direction chosen, for the peak shown in Figure 3.
-It is based on H3K4me1 peaks annotated with the Gencode genome( [further details][http://uropa.readthedocs.io/en/latest/uropa-example/#used-peak-and-annotation-files]).
+It is based on H3K4me1 peaks annotated with the Gencode genome, found here : [further details][http://uropa.readthedocs.io/en/latest/uropa-example/#used-peak-and-annotation-files].

 ![direction.key](img/chr1-1,403,500-1,408,500-01_h3k4me1_peaks.png)